wpscanteam/wpscan/README.md

 ## Load APi Token From ENV

 The API Token will be automatically loaded from the ENV variable `WPSCAN_API_TOKEN` if present.
-If the `--api-token` CLI option is also used, the value from the CLI will be used.
+If the `--api-token` CLI option is also provided, the value from the CLI will be used.

 ## Enumerating usernames